Posts

 Image

-Krishna says, "Know yoga to be that which scriptures call sanyasa (renunciation); nobody becomes a yogi without renouncing sankalp (motive/will)" (6.2).
-Earlier it was said that the pursuits of a sage are free from kaam (lust) and sankalp ( kaam sankalp vargitaye ) (4.19).
-Krishna further says, "To the soul who is aspiring for perfection in Yoga, karma is said to be the means; to the sage who is already elevated in Yog, tranquility/quietude is said to be the means (6.3).
-When one is neither attached to sense objects nor to actions, such a person is said to be elevated in the science of Yoga, having renounced all desires for the fruits of actions (karma-phal) " (6.4).
-Our belief is that karmas are motivated to get the desired karma-phal or else why would anyone perform karmas .
-A point to be noted is that if we don't know or haven't had an experience with something, it doesn't necessarily mean that it doesn't exist.
-Firstly, it'
+K rishna says, “Know yoga to be that which scriptures call sannyas (renunciation); nobody becomes a yogi without renouncing sankalp (will or purpose or motive or resolve)” (6.2).
+Earlier it was said that the pursuits of a sage are free from kaam (lust) and sankalp ( kaam sankalp varjitah ) (4.19).
+Krishna further says, “To the soul who is aspiring for perfection in yoga , karma is said to be the means; to the sage who is already elevated in yoga , tranquillity/quietude is said to be the means (6.3).
+When one is neither attached to sense-objects nor to actions, such a person is said to be established in yoga , having renounced all desires for the fruits of actions ( karma-phal )” (6.4).
+Our belief is that karmas are performed to obtain the desired karma-phal ; otherwise, why would anyone perform karmas ?
+A point to be noted is that the absence of our experience of something doesn’t imply its non-existence.
+Firstly, it’s about analysing the experiences from our pa...

 Image

-Life presents many ups and downs and it's all about how we handle them.
-It is natural that when one is going through a rough phase, one gets frustrated and gets attracted towards renunciation of karmas as we are all under the illusionary belief that our karmas as well as those of others bring us happiness or misery.
-Arjun is also going through this dilemma and wants to renounce the karma of fighting the battle.
-Krishna clarifies that he is a sanyasi (renunciant) and yogi who does his bounden duty without depending on the fruits of action (karma-phal) ; not the one without action (6.1).
-More explanation about bounden duty is likely to bring more confusion because it's purely experiential.
-To learn how to swim, one has to dive into the water and similarly, one should face life to understand bounden duty; being joyful without the help of senses being the parameter to measure our progress like floating for swimming.
-Similarly, a seed coat is expected to protect t
+L ife presents many ups and downs and it’s all about how we handle them.
+It is natural that when one is going through a rough phase, one gets frustrated and gets attracted towards renunciation of karmas as we are all under the illusion that our karmas as well as those of others bring us happiness or misery.
+Arjuna is also passing through this dilemma and wants to renounce the karma of fighting the battle.
+Krishna clarifies that he is a sannyasi (renunciant) and yogi who does his bounden duty without depending on the fruits of action ( karma-phal ); not the one who abandons karma (6.1).
+Attempting to define bounden duty can create more confusion than clarity, as it is purely experiential.
+To learn swimming, one must dive into the water.
+Similarly, one should experience life with awareness to understand the bounden duty.
+Being joyful without the help of senses is the parameter to measure our progress like floating for swimming.
+Similarly, a seed coat is expec...

 108. Transcending Anger